ShreesudhanElangovan/retail-sales-sql-analysis/README.md

 Orders with unusually high item quantities

-Orders where total discounts exceed profit
+Orders where total discounts exceed total profit

 All analysis is implemented using modular stored procedures: